Aussois

 Aussois ([oswa]) is a commune in the Vanoise massif, in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 The village is on the border of France's first National Park, the Vanoise National Park.

 Although not as well known as other resorts right on the other side of the mountain like Val Thorens, it is popular with the French as ski resort in winter and as mountain destination in summer.

 At 8 km from Modane, it is ideally located in the Maurienne region with good transport links in and out of Lyon, Geneva, Grenoble and Chambéry.
 Aussois can also be reached from Turin via the Fréjus Road Tunnel, linking Bardonecchia in Italy and Modane.

 Nearby Gare de Modane is a large railway station with a high-speed service (TGV) Paris - Chambéry - Turin - Milan.

 The resort offers 55 km of slopes, 21 slopes (6 Green, 5 Blue, 8 Red, 2 Black).

 Geography

 Climate

-Aussois has a humid continental climate (Köppen climate classification Dfb) closely bordering on a oceanic climate (Cfb).
+Aussois has a humid continental climate (Köppen climate classification Dfb) closely bordering on an oceanic climate (Cfb).
 The average annual temperature in Aussois is 7.3 C. The average annual rainfall is 771.0 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 16.1 C, and lowest in January, at around -0.5 C. The highest temperature ever recorded in Aussois was 32.8 C on 5 July 2015; the coldest temperature ever recorded was -22.5 C on 12 January 1987.